Performing Minimal Adult Oral Sedation and Anxiolysis: The Complete 16-hour Training Program

 - Manage potential medical emergencies

-Robert Nadeau, DDS, MD, Clinical Director, Clinical Assistant Professor, Division of Oral and Maxillofacial Surgery, Department of Developmental and Surgical Sciences, University of Minnesota School of Dentistry.
-He is a highly sought-after surgeon, clinical educator and continuing education presenter.
-Dr. Nadeau is a Diplomate of the American Board of Oral and Maxillofacial Surgery and a member of the American Dental Society of Anesthesia.
+Robert Nadeau, DDS, MD, Clinical Director and Clinical Assistant Professor, Division of Oral and Maxillofacial Surgery, Department of Developmental and Surgical Sciences, University of Minnesota School of Dentistry.
+Dr. Nadeau is a highly sought-after surgeon, clinical educator and continuing education presenter.

-- Final registration will begin at 8:00 AM.
+- Final registration will begin at 7:30 AM on Saturday.

-- Continental breakfast will be available during registration.
+- Continental breakfast will be available each morning.

 If you have special dietary needs or are disabled and have special needs, please contact us at least two weeks prior to the program date.